 About Logan Conover:

 Logan Conover founded When, Not If…, a non-profit organization that educates people about their carbon emissions, the positive feedback loop, and easy solutions to reducing CO2 in the atmosphere.
 He stumbled across climate change when he learned that many congressmen/women were denying its existence.
-This frustrated Logan because he couldn’t understand why people wouldn’t believe 99% of the scientists who state that climate change is real with proof that it is real.
-Logan realized that he needed to something fast and he needed to make it easy, so he created When, Not If… to share facts with people and get the world to take action against climate change.
+This frustrated Logan because he couldn’t understand why people wouldn’t believe 99% of the scientists who state with proof that climate change is real.
+Logan realized that he needed to do something fast and he needed to make it easy, so he created When, Not If… to share facts with people and get the world to take action against climate change.

 “How to stop overpopulation before we reach 10 billion people on Earth” by Pascal Costa

 Overpopulation is a huge problem.
 We have too many people, and because of our immense growth experienced in the last century, we are experiencing new problems.
 Because of overpopulation, we have recklessly produced dirty energy and destroyed fertile land to meet the needs of our ever-expanding population.
 Forests have been decimated in order to make room for farmland and to produce lumber.
 We have exploited natural resources such as soil, water minerals, oil, and coal because we have grown dependent on them.
 As a result of our growing numbers and exploitation of natural resources, we have caused the extinction of 130 mammal species, and have endangered 250 species.
 Today, about 1000 species are now threatened.
 Through overpopulation, we have increased pollution, consumption, and the deterioration of land.
 There’s a simple way to reduce the world’s population and I’ll share my idea with you.